psychemedia/sin-eater-resources/src/_initial_observations.md

 > Starting from the Cwm Amman Valley he found that the most horrible portion of the custom dropped, and the rest still remained; and as he advanced still further he found that less remained.

-So for Moggridge, it is the *eating over the body* that is presumably at the heart of the tradition his is attempting to describe.
+So for Moggridge, it is the *eating over the body* that is presumably at the heart of the tradition he is attempting to describe.

 The next part of the report then reveals a gap in the earlier part of account in the Shrewsbury Chronicle: